England against Scotland is world football’s oldest international rivalry and the old rivals meet once again at Hampden Park this week.

 Griffiths – from an almost identical position – bent the ball beyond the despairing dive of Joe Hart as the stadium officials announced four minutes of added time, but there proved to be one last sting in the tail to deny a famous Scotland victory.

-Raheem Sterling’s deep cross found Kane arriving at the back post with just seconds remaining, England rescuing a point in dramatic fashion after an almost costly collapse.
+Raheem Sterling’s deep cross found Kane arriving at the back post with just seconds remaining, as England rescued a point in dramatic fashion after an almost costly collapse.